webpresence/InventoryManagement/README.md

 ## Swagger Documentation

 - **Swagger UI**: Accessible at [https://localhost:44334/swagger](https://localhost:44334/swagger) for interactive API documentation and testing.
+(When project is run in Debug mode).
 - **Swagger JSON Schema**: Available at [https://localhost:44334/swagger/v1/swagger.json](https://localhost:44334/swagger/v1/swagger.json) for integration and development purposes.
+(When project is run in Debug mode).

 ## API Descriptions